atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 ![](/assets/images/Screen Shot 2019-09-30 at 10.35.51 PM.png)

-In this case we need to consult the datasource and update the field name in the query.
-In this case we updated cost to campaign_cost to fix the query.
+As shown in the case above, we need to consult the datasource and update the field name in the query.
+Therefore, to fix the query, we updated "cost" to "campaign_cost" as shown below.

 ![](/assets/images/Screen Shot 2019-09-30 at 10.36.18 PM.png)

 ## Performance

-At the data lake stage you should focus your optimization at the dashboard or query level.
+At the Data Lake stage you should focus your optimization at the dashboard or query level.

 ### Optimize individual queries